Billotais/bilat.xyz/vita.md

 For each experiment, the data is split into samples of 4096 of length, with an overlap of 2048.
 The main network is initialized with a depth of 8 (i.e. 8 downsampling blocks and 8 upsampling blocks).
 The discriminator and the autoencoder will have the same depth aswell.
 Each experiment is for 10 epochs, using mini-bacthes of size 32.
 For the generator, the L2 loss is used by default.

+For all the experiments, the same file is used as the "test data" to create the plots that will follow.
+Moreover, the measure the metrics, another file is used, but once again always the same.